 The healthcare provider will ask about your health history and symptoms.
 Tell the healthcare provider if you are taking medicine to thin your blood, such as warfarin.
-He or she will ask about recent accidents or injury, and give you a physical exam.
+They will ask about recent accidents or injury and give you a physical exam.
 You may also have tests, such as:

 CT scan.
-This test uses a series of X-rays and a computer to created detailed images of the body.
-This test can show broken bone, blood, and injuries to the brain.
+This test uses a series of X-rays and a computer to create detailed images of the body.
+This test can show broken bones, blood, and injuries to the brain.

 MRI.
 This test uses large magnets, radio signals, and a computer to create images of tissues in the body.